orchestral/javie/README.md

 ## Event Dispatcher

-`Javie.EventDispatcher` is a publisher/subscriber object that you can use in your app, in a way it's similar to `jQuery.bind` and `jQuery.trigger` except that the event is not attach to any DOM element.
+`Events` is a publisher/subscriber object that you can use in your app, in a way it's similar to `jQuery.bind` and `jQuery.trigger` except that the event is not attach to any DOM element.

 ```javascript
 var ev = Javie.make('event')